-Ginkgo (Ginkgo biloba) – Used for enhancement of cardiovascular function, memory problems and improvement of eye health.
+Ginkgo (Ginkgo biloba) – Used to enhance cardiovascular function, memory problems, and improvement of eye health.

 Tinctures are usually taken by the dropper full or in water.
 A dropper is the amount of liquid that fills the glass tube of the dropper when the bulb on the dropper top is squeezed and released.
 A dropper equals approximately 30 drops.

-Flower Essences - Water based infusion of fresh flowers.
+Flower Essences - Water-based infusion of fresh flowers.
 Used to balance emotions and calm mental states.
-Flower essences can be taken for short-term benefits: to increase clarity, calming and confidence.
-Or, they can also be taken long-term, over a regular consistent basis to accelerate personal growth and enhance awareness.
+Flower essences can be taken for short-term benefits: to increase clarity, calmness, and confidence.
+Or, they can also be taken long-term, over a regular, consistent basis to accelerate personal growth and enhance awareness.

-Hydrosols - Steam distilled, water based.
+Hydrosols - Steam distilled, water-based.
 Excellent for skin care, spritzers, and moderate internal use.
-View this article for more information on hydrosols.
-Make your own hydrosols from your garden.
+Making your own hydrosols from your garden plants is so wonderful!
+View these articles for more information on hydrosols.

 External Uses of Herbs

-They do have tremendous effect on many systems of the body including the limbic system, a very unique benefit of this herbal modality.
+They do have a tremendous effect on many body systems, including the limbic system, a unique benefit of this herbal modality.

-The best uses and applications of essential oils are externally.
-Essential oils can be used in a variety of applications: cleaning supplies, diffusing, aroma inhalers, mixed with carrier oils into room spritzers, body and facial oils, perfumes, cologne, baths and shower applications.
+The best uses and applications of essential oils are external.
+Essential oils can be used in various applications: cleaning supplies, diffusing, aroma inhalers, mixed with carrier oils into room spritzers, body and facial oils, perfumes, cologne, baths, and shower applications.

-Infused Carrier Oils - Oil infusion is another method of extraction that is used for plants that cannot be steam distilled or extracted through pressing, like seeds and nuts.
+Infused Carrier Oils - Oil infusion is another method of extraction used for plants that cannot be steam distilled or extracted through pressing, like seeds and nuts.
 Macerated extractions are processed differently than other nut and vegetable oils listed here.
-This process is utilized when the plant matter is non-aromatic or would be too expensive for the amount of oil produced from distillation.
+This process is utilized when the plant matter is non-aromatic or too expensive for the amount of oil produced from distillation.

-Examples of Infused Oils: Arnica (Arnica montana) – Arnica oil is useful as a compress, when it is used as soon as possible on injuries with unbroken skin.
-The main conditions that arnica oil is used for are pain, fractures, bruises, strained muscles, tendons, contusions and swellings.
+Examples of Infused Oils: Arnica (Arnica montana) – Arnica oil is useful as a compress when used as soon as possible on injuries with unbroken skin.
+The main conditions that arnica oil is used for are pain, fractures, bruises, strained muscles, tendons, contusions, and swellings.
 Arnica oil should only be used externally.